intranda/goobi-workflow-plugins-en/export/intranda_export_bda_singleImage.md

 ---
 description: >-
-  This Export Plugin for Goobi workflow executes a specific export of Goobi processes as multiple METS files per process which was developed for the BDA in Austria.
+  This Export Plugin for Goobi workflow executes a specific export of Goobi processes as multiple METS files per process which was developed for the Federal Office for the Protection of Monuments in Austria.
 Each structure element results in its own METS file.

 ---